Agent skill for sandbox - invoke with $agent-sandbox

 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an extremely weak description that fails on every dimension.
 It provides no information about what the skill does, when it should be used, or what distinguishes it from other skills.
-It reads more like a label or placeholder than a functional description.
+It reads more like a label than a functional description.

 Suggestions